 Making Grades Available

 Do not post grades publicly.
-Blackboard’s grade center manages grading in a way that protects students’ privacy.
-Note that the Faculty Resource Center has several tutorials to help you out.
+Blackboard’s grade center manages the grading process in a way that protects students’ privacy.
+Note that the Center for Instructional Technology has several tutorials to help you out.

 Financial aid for the next semester depends on grades being submitted on time!